hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_product.html.markdown

 layout: "aws"
 page_title: "AWS: aws_servicecatalog_product"
 description: |-
-  Manages an Service Catalog Product
+  Manages a Service Catalog Product
 ---

 # Resource: aws_servicecatalog_product

-Manages an Service Catalog Product.
+Manages a Service Catalog Product.

 ~> **NOTE:** The user or role that uses this resources must have the `cloudformation:GetTemplate` IAM policy permission.
 This policy permission is required when using the `template_physical_id` argument.